swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

    `-import-underlying-module` triggers a partial build of the C language sources, this is needed for resolving possible header imports.

-##### Build flags for the Clang part of the target
+##### Additional Clang build flags
 The following flags are used when compiling the **Clang** part of the target:
 1. `-I $(target’s path)` Adding the target's [path] allows for importing headers using paths relative to the root of the target.
-1. `-ivfsoverlay /path/to/Intermediates/all-product-headers.yaml` This enables
-   the overlay to take effect during the compilation.
-1. `-I /path/to/Intermediates/` The above overlay virtually adds the generated Swift header to the overlay directory.
-Adding it as a search path enables it to then be imported with `#import “$(TargetName)-Swift.h”`.
+1. `-I /path/to/generated_swift_header/` The generated Swift header may be needed when compiling the Clang sources.

 #### Performing the build